chrisdedman/project-report-latex/README.md

 > [!NOTE]
 >
-> This template is designed to be a starting point.
-You can modify it to fit your specific project requirements.
+> > This template is designed to be a starting point.
+Feel free to adapt it to your project requirements.
-> Make sure to check the formatting guidelines provided by your department.
+> Be sure to follow any formatting guidelines provided by your department.

-This repository contains a LaTeX template for a Bachelor of Science in Computer Science final project report at **California State University, Dominguez Hills**.
-It includes sections such as a title page, approval page, acknowledgements, abstract, table of contents, and structured content areas like methodology, discussion, and future work.
+This repository provides a LaTeX template for a Bachelor of Science in Computer Science final project report at **California State University, Dominguez Hills**.
+It includes:

+- Title page
+- Approval page
+- Acknowledgements
+- Abstract
+- Table of contents
+- Structured sections (e.g., Methodology, Discussion, Future Work)

-## 📁 Structure
+## 📁 Repository Structure

-- `template_final_report.tex`: Main LaTeX source file
+- `template_final_report.tex` – Main LaTeX source
-- `figures/`: Folder for images and diagrams (if used)
+- `figures/` – Images and diagrams
-- `bin/`: Directory for intermediate files (created during compilation using `make`)
+- `bin/` – Intermediate files (created by `make`)
-- `build.bat`: Windows batch file for building the report
-- `Makefile`: Makefile for building the report on macOS/Linux
+- `Makefile` – Build targets for macOS/Linux
+- `build.bat` – Build script for Windows
+- `LICENSE` – License details

 > [!NOTE]
 >
-> Comment line with `\includepdf` if you want to remove the custom cover page.
-Or update the `cover_page.pdf` with your own.
+> To remove the custom cover page, comment out the `\includepdf` line in `template_final_report.tex` or replace `cover_page.pdf` with your own.
-> Add your own figures in the `figures/` directory and reference them in the text.

 ## 📌 Features